EnigmaSong/Parallel_R_Summit/README.md

 # Parallel_R_Summit
-Parallel R on Summit in a nutshell
+Parallel R on Summit in a nutshell.

+See Wiki pages.